kr55/ssis-cataloger-docs/download.md

 [Get License Key](https://azureops.org/product/ssis-catalog-migration-wizard-pro/){: .btn .btn-green .mr-4 }

-You would receive the license key via email.
+You will receive the license key via email.
 You can also find the license key at [my-accounts](https://azureops.org/my-account/view-license-keys/).
 Launch SSIS Cataloger Installer.exe and enter the product key on the landing page screen and click on the `Activate Product` button.
 It should activate the product on the machine.